vuejs/v2.vuejs.org/src/v2/guide/migration-vue-router.md

 Since vue-router will treat `?users=Tom` as `query.users == 'Tom'`, unless you are for sure that the array will have more than one element, you should check and convert the query to array if necessary.

-One practical way is to add the following kind of watcher:
+One practical way is to add a watcher like this:

 ```javascript
 '$route.query.users': {